fmamud/lsh/README.md

 For fun.
 I've had a look and found some other projects that do exaclty the same thing ([here](https://github.com/zserge/luash), [here](https://github.com/stevedonovan/luaish) and [here](https://github.com/ncopa/lua-shell)), but not exaclty the way I wanted.

+I really the idea of zero dependencies.

+## How to use

 You can import your path commands into your Lua repl trought `lsh.import_path(opt)` function:

 ```lua